brand icon Apr11

 My morning skincare routine

-Oliveda 009 DOPE Your Glow Cleanser – I recently ordered this (I was using Oliveda F71 Corrective Cleansing Gel prior) and I like it even more!
+Oliveda 009 DOPE Your Glow Cleanser – I recently ordered this (I was using Oliveda F71 Corrective Cleansing Gel prior), and I like it even more!
 It’s SO soothing and hydrating.
 And the texture is so good.
-It’s like an oil that still foams a little bit.
+It’s an oil formula that still foams a little bit.
+I also have this Motif plumping cleanser and Ursa Major Fantastic Face Wash and use one of them after super sweaty workouts for a deeper cleanser.

-Next I use the Oliveda F67 Corrective Facial Tonic as my toner step.
-It has hydroxytyrosol (a powerful antioxidant) and and camu camu (which is a vitamin C booster).
-I feel like my skin has been retaining moisture better since switching to this.
+Next, I use the Oliveda F67 Corrective Facial Tonic as my toner step.
+It contains hydroxytyrosol (a powerful antioxidant) and camu camu (a vitamin C booster).
+Since switching to this, my skin has been retaining moisture better.

 Vitamin C Serum – This is for skin’s overall brightness and evenness.
 I’ve been using Oliveda F83 HT + Vitamin C Serum.
 I love the bright red color.